-PostScript is registered trademark of Adobe Systems, Incorporated.
+PostScript and Acrobat are registered trademarks of Adobe Systems, Incorporated.

-Sun, SunOS and Solaris are trademarks or registered trademarks of Sun Microsystems, Inc. in the U.S. and other countries.
+Sun, SunOS and Solaris are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and other countries.

-HP-UX and PCL are registered trademarks of Hewlett-Packard Company.
+HP-UX is a registered trademark of Hewlett-Packard Company.